-Tactical flashlights bear little resemblance to their bulky, often poorly-performing, D-Cell-battery-hog precursors.
+Tactical flashlights (or EDC flashlights) bear little resemblance to their bulky, often poorly-performing, D-Cell-battery-hog precursors.
 So if you recently received a tactical flashlight as a gift, or if you purchased one for yourself, congratulations!
 You’re bound to enjoy years of meaningful service out of this piece of high-functioning kit.
 Today’s tactical flashlights are precision engineered, compact marvels that can help you have a safer, more enjoyable camping experience, fight off a would-be attacker, help you find a blown fuse in the basement and do about a hundred other things.
 However, while they’re tough as nails and built to last they’ll still require a bit of maintenance now and then to ensure they’re always operating at peak effectiveness.
 After use of your flashlight, below are some lovely tips on how to look after your tactical flashlight.

 Simple Steps to Keep Your Tactical Flashlight Working Properly

 It’s not often that a high-quality tactical flashlight will fail to answer the call but it does happen; typically when the flashlight has been poorly maintained.
 While you certainly don’t have to treat your tactical flashlight with kid gloves you will need to provide a little TLC from time to time.
 Here’s how to do that.

 Before we start, it should go without saying after you carry your flashlight that when you store your tactical flashlight away for any extended period of time you should remove the batteries first.
 That said, here’s our preferred method for servicing a tactical flashlight.

 - Clean the exterior using a soft, damp cloth.
 Use a toothpick to get into the crevices and remove any grime or debris.

 - Remove the head and clean the threads using both the toothpick and the cloth.
 Do the same at the butt end of the flashlight.